 Capture it both from a distance and up close.
 Plus, you will pass Eilean Donan Castle again on your way out of the Isle of Skye.

 13. Drive the A87 and B roads around the top east side of The Isle of Skye

-This was one of my favourite activities on the whole trip – thanks to Mitchell from Skye Ghillie.
+This was one of my favorite activities when visiting Scotland – thanks to Mitchell from Skye Ghillie.
 The scenery in this area of the Isle of Skye was absolutely majestic – although of course, it was constantly changing with the weather.

 Depending on the weather your first stop can be Quiraing – a very scenic rock formation.
 There is a walk to the prison but the weather was not on my side so we didn’t risk it.